orangejulius/blog/source/_posts/2014-12-12-brief-words-on-functional-programming.markdown

 Whenever you have a loop that is modifying a variable in each iteration of the loop, consider a functional programming approach.
-It will usually result in less code setting up and returning variables, which makes the code that actually does the intersting stuff stand out more.
+It will usually result in less code setting up and returning variables, which makes the code that actually does the interesting stuff stand out more.

 Any time you are taking every element of an array and want to produce another array with modified variables, you can use `map`.
 And any time you have an array